 Cimex lectularius, the common bedbug, is a parasitic insect feeding preferentially on human blood.
 Cimex is cosmopolitan, found throughout the world in association with human populations.
 Cimex is not thought to be a vector although recent studies have shown that it can transmit Trypanosoma cruzi, the pathogen for Chagas disease in mice.

 Strain chosen for genome sequence.
 Fort Dix colony established and maintained in culture in Harold Harlan's lab since 1973.
-Sequenced material was produced from animals after six generations of full-sib mating.
+Sequenced material was produced from animals after five generations of single pair matings.

 Taxonomy ID 79782

 Genome assembly: Clec_2.0

 What can I find?
 Protein-coding and non-coding genes, splice variants, cDNA and protein sequences, non-coding RNAs.

 Download genes, cDNAs, ncRNA, proteins - FASTA - GFF3